cyliong/weather-android/README.md

 - MVVM pattern with Android Architecture Components (`ViewModel` and `LiveData`)
 - View Binding
-- Dependency injection with Dagger
+- Dependency injection with Hilt (migrated from Dagger)
 - Networking with Retrofit and Gson
 - Coroutines
 - Repository pattern